 Krea Spring School as a Co-Creation Environment

 At Krea Spring School, students and entrepreneurs work together to develop the Helsinki travel experience.
-The purpose of Krea Spring School workshops is to offer a multicultural, collaborative, fun, and agile environment where the local and global perspectives of urban travellers, customers, service providers, students, branding professionals and university experts come together.
+The purpose of Krea Spring School workshops is to offer a multicultural, collaborative, fun, and agile environment where the local and global perspectives of citizens, customers, service providers, students, branding professionals and university experts come together.

 As Krea Spring School students, we take an active, hands-on and customer-centered, role in producing research results and digital branding materials for service providers.
 By planning and producing video stories about the city and its services, we get to develop our creative and digital knowhow.
 The videos highlight attractive customer experiences that we are ready to share with our friends on social media.
 This way, the video stories help service providers make their services and solutions known to potential new customers.